 North Central College is a community of learners.
-As such, we recognize and affirm the importance of free expression and the right of all members of the College community to speak in favor of issues that they support, and to criticize issues with which they disagree.
+As such, we recognize and affirm the importance of free expression and the right of all College community members to express their opinions and views.

-The purpose of these demonstration guidelines is to provide guidance for the process in which the College can best support community members' ability to demonstrate in conditions that are safe and support them feeling heard.
-Freedom of expression on the North Central College campus necessitates the ability of students, faculty, and staff to engage in demonstrations/peaceful protests.
-At the same time, all community members share with the College a responsibility to help insure a campus climate where intimidation, hostility, or demeaning actions directed toward a specific individual or group are not tolerated.
+These demonstration guidelines provide guidance to best support community members' ability to demonstrate in safe conditions and support them in feeling heard.
+Freedom of expression on the North Central College campus necessitates the ability to engage in demonstrations/peaceful protests.
+At the same time, all community members share with the College a responsibility to help ensure a campus climate where intimidation, hostility, or demeaning actions directed toward specific individuals or groups are not tolerated.
 Freedom of expression does not include the right to engage in conduct that threatens safety, is unlawful, incites imminent violence, suppresses others' right to speech, disrupts the education of North Central students, or is otherwise against College policy.
-Campus administrators and/or Campus Safety will have a presence at demonstrations.
+Campus administrators and/or Campus Safety will be present at demonstrations.

-Demonstrations/Peaceful protests are interpreted to include nonviolent conduct such as speeches, marches, picketing, public assemblies, rallies, and celebrations.
-Non-peaceful demonstrations/protests which include, but are not limited to, civil disobedience such as sit-down blockades that obstruct entrances, programs, or functions, that have not been preapproved or are in violation of applicable laws or College policies, may result in legal or administrative consequences to the participants.
+Demonstrations/peaceful protests include nonviolent conduct such as speeches, marches, picketing, public assemblies, rallies and celebrations.
+However, it's important to note that non-peaceful demonstrations/protests that include civil disobedience, such as sit-downs and blockades that obstruct entrances, programs or functions that have not been pre-approved or violate applicable laws or College policies, are not tolerated.
+Such actions may result in serious legal or administrative consequences for the participants.
+We urge all community members to conduct themselves in a peaceful and respectful manner, as it is crucial for maintaining a safe and respectful environment for all.